 Tuning - Riding Type, Rider Abilities and Riding Styles

-In order for us to accurately tune your suspension we need to know what type of rider you are.
-When purchasing new suspension, or booking in for tuning, we ask a few questions which enable us to correctly calculate spring rates, damper tunes and settings.
+For us to accurately tune your suspension, we need to know what type of rider you are.
+When purchasing new suspension or booking in for tuning, we ask a few questions which enable us to correctly calculate spring rates, damper tunes and settings.

 But what do they all mean and which one am I?